edthena/policies/privacy.md

 rights, property, or safety of R3 Collaboratives, our employees, our Users, or others.

-F. If R3 Collaboratives or some or all of its assets were acquired or otherwise transferred to a third party in the course of a company transaction, such as a merger, sale of company assets or shares, reorganization, financing, change of control, bankruptcy or other corporate event, the personal information of our Users may be transferred to or acquired by a third party, but only if such third party agrees to be subject to the same commitments set forth in this Privacy Policy with respect to User personal information.
-We will use our best efforts to provide you with reasonable notice and an opportunity to opt-out of the transfer of your personal information by terminating your account before the transfer occurs.
+F. If R3 Collaboratives or some or all of its assets were acquired or otherwise transferred to a third party in the course of a company transaction, such as a merger, sale of company assets or shares, reorganization, financing, change of control, bankruptcy or other corporate event, the personal information of our Users may be transferred to or acquired by a third party.
+If the transaction involves the transfer of Student Data or User Submissions to a third party, we will require the third party to agree to be subject to the same commitments set forth in this Privacy Policy  or we will provide you with notice and an opportunity to opt-out of the transfer of Student Data and User Submissions by terminating your account before the transfer occurs.

 ### 3. Communications